digitalCanine/better-new-tab/README.md

 ## Installation

-### From Chrome Web Store (Coming Soon)
+### From Firefox Extensions (Coming Soon)

 *Extension pending review*

 ### Manual Installation

 1. Download the latest release from [Releases](../../releases)
-2. Unzip the downloaded file
+2. Unzip the file
-3. Open Chrome/Edge and go to `chrome://extensions/`
+3. Open firefox and go to about:debugging#/runtime/this-firefox
-4. Enable "Developer mode" (toggle in top-right)
-5. Click "Load unpacked"
+4. Click "Load Temporary Add-ons"
-6. Select the `better-new-tab` folder
+5. Select the manifest.json file inside the better-new-tab folder

 ### Development Installation